On the cone of weighted graphs generated by triangles: Background

 As an alternative to placing edge-weighted graphs in correspondence with $\mathbb{R}^{\binom{n}{2}}$, we can use the $n \times n$ symmetric matrices with zero diagonal.
 Under this slight change in notation, $\tau_n$ is equivalent to the cone generated by the $\binom{n}{3}$ matrices

 where $P$ is comprised of three rows of an $n \times n$ permutation matrix.
 This alternate presentation has some advantages.
 For example, the characteristic polynomial $\chi_{y}(t)$ of the matrix corresponding to an edge-weighted graph $y$ is preserved under vertex permutation, making it a useful invariant.
-Moreover, the factorization of $\chi_{y}(t)$ in $\Q[t]$ appears to be related to the stabilizer of $y$.
+Moreover, the factorization of $\chi_{y}(t)$ in $\Q[t]$ carries algebraic information, such as the stabilizer of $y$.

+In this context, a graph $G$ has a fractional triangle decomposition if and only if its adjacency matrix $A_G$ is a conical combination of matrices of the form \eqref{matrix-cone}.
+A referee suggested a nice variant on this: $G$ admits a fractional triangle-decomposition if and only if its Laplacian matrix $L_G:=D_G-A_G$, where $D_G$ is the diagonal matrix of degrees in $G$, is a conical combination of matrices of the form

+where $P$ is as before.
+A feature of this reformulation is that both $L_G$ and the matrices in \eqref{psd-cone} are positive semidefinite.